smiletrl/micro_ecommerce/service.payment/README.md

 ## Payment
 Payment produces message to RocketMQ queue to notify other services.
-It used database postgresSQL.
+It uses database postgresSQL.

 It includes following scenarios at this moment.
 - tell order service to update order status.